acuminous/yadda-user-guide/en/usage/README.md

 ```

 ## Integration With Framework X
 Yadda includes various plugins and examples which help you run BDD tests from your test framework of choice.
-There are also several open source projects build on top of Yadda making it easier to use.
+There are also several open source projects built on top of Yadda making it easier to use.
 See the [Getting Started](../getting-started) section for more details.